 The procedure to dismiss students

-The procedure to dismiss students is practised so students will be familiar with the process.
 Upon the decision to close the school, students will remain in their lesson and their class teacher will remind the class of the bad weather procedure.

 During extreme weather conditions, bus routes may not operate as normal.
 Bus companies may not be able to follow the usual route home, arrange the usual onward connections or arrange transport to outlying villages.
 Bus drivers are instructed to stay with the children and take responsibility for them if the bus cannot get through.